What is the Best Top Handle Chainsaw For Arborists? (2023)

 Considering the electric power source of this top-handle chainsaw, you wouldn’t have to worry about its emissions or excessive engine noise during usage.

-It may not have many chainsaw reviews, but our tests proved how convenient its rubberized grips are when doing overhead tasks.
+It may not have many chainsaw reviews, but the tests proved how convenient its rubberized grips are when doing overhead tasks.

 If you look closely, you’ll see a lanyard clip on the top-handle chain saw’s sturdy point.
 It’s meant for secure belt attachment so you can safely climb up and down the tree while handling the unit.

-If a truly modern power tool is what you seek, then we’re sure you’ll find Husqvarna 120i Battery Powered Chainsaw’s intuitive controls quite pleasing.
+If a truly modern power tool is what you seek, then you’ll find Husqvarna 120i Battery Powered Chainsaw’s intuitive controls quite pleasing.

 On top of that, this model features an auto oiler that maintains oil production on the chain to keep the operation smooth and uninterrupted.